 Broadly speaking, the literary representation of forced migration is a complex phenomenon.
 As a trope forced migration is a part of cultural memory.
 It is the memory of an event giving rise to a transnational situation, of travel across jurisdictions and nation-state borders.
 It is also the subjective interpretation of that traversal and its affects in the broadest possible sense.
-How far the subjective interpretation of the forced migration event can extend depends on the loop of its representation in a variety of contexts that tests the troping of forced migration with its nonliterary representation, legal or otherwise (Eagleton Exiles and Émigres, 15).
+How far the subjective interpretation of the forced migration event can extend depends on the loop of its representation, legal or otherwise (Eagleton Exiles and Émigres, 15).
 The loop of representation here is important because forced migration events are traumatic for those who experience them.
 This traumatic psychological status presents an ethical challenge to the rhetorical strategies of Migrant Literature as an example of roman-à-lire as these literary works stand at a crossroads of witness, testimony, and narrativisation by returning to this dark memory of trauma that risks the further traumatization of the narrator/reader.